 The plan selection is scarce, and apart from the free offering, your only other option is the Pro plan that comes with unlimited devices and data.
-You can choose to pay on a monthly or annual basis, the latter of which is cheaper.
-TechRadar’s current special deal will get you these plans for half-price.
+You can choose to pay on a monthly, annual or biennial basis, the latter of which is cheaper.
 The packages available are:

 Good mix of price and performance